The following words and terms, when used in this chapter, have

 podiatrist, dentist, physical therapist, speech therapist, and occupational

-and the formal hearing procedures in 1 TAC Chapter 357, Subchapter
+with the APA and the formal hearing procedures in 1 TAC Chapter 357,

-(28) Immediate jeopardy to health and safety--A situation
+(41) Immediate jeopardy to health and safety of a resident--A

-in which immediate corrective action is necessary because the facility's
+situation in which immediate corrective action is necessary because

 resident--A situation that causes, or is likely to cause, serious

-injury, harm, or impairment or death of a resident.
+injury, harm, or impairment or death of a resident because of the

 in, at, or affecting the facility or the residents of the facility.

-membership interest in a person that has a direct ownership interest
+membership interest in a person who has a direct ownership interest

 in an applicant or license holder.